rentpath/cubby/docs/Store.md

   bar: { baz: 42 },
 }

-// The generic argument here is the type of the data in the store
+// The generic argument here is the type of the data in the Store
-// It will be inferred if you skip it, but best practice is to always be explicit export const aSimpleStore = store<StoreType>('myStore', initialState)
+// It will be inferred if you skip it, but best practice is to always be explicit export const aSimpleStore = createStore<StoreType>('myStore', initialState)
 ```

 ## <a id="consume">Consuming a Store</a>